 Most of the soldiers made the trip to Ft.
 Knox by train on Thursday, November 28th.
 They marched down Madison to Fifth Avenue in Maywood Street and then north to the Chicago & Northwestern train station.
 In B Company’s case, they rode on the same train as A Company from Janesville, Wisconsin.
 After the company’s equipment and two tanks were loaded onto the train, it entered Chicago, where the soldiers rode busses to the Illinois Central Station and boarded a train that took them to Ft.
 Knox.
 Once at the fort, they were met by Army trucks at the station which took them to the fort where they reunited with the men who drove.
 The soldiers lived in six-man tents which had stoves for heat since their barracks were not finished.
 During this time, he picked up the nickname “Big Ski.”
-When he arrived at the base he was a Private.
 The battalion had a total of eight tanks which they were ordered not to abuse.

 Those men who did go home arrived back at the base just before breakfast, which was at 6:00 A.M. on December 26.
 1st/Sgt.
 Richard Danca was waiting for them since he had the job of picking men to be transferred to the soon-to-be-formed HQ Company.
 35 men were picked because they had special training.
 Many of these men received promotions and because of their rating received higher pay.
 HQ Company was divided into a staff platoon, a reconnaissance platoon, a maintenance platoon, a motor platoon, and the usual cooks and clerks which every company had.
 Men were assigned various jobs such as scouts, radio operators, mechanics, truck drivers, and other duties.